 - Want social interaction and support from service provider

 - Want to ‘co-create’ products/services and ‘be involved’

 - Want to ‘give back’ and want organisations do the same

-So, the modern world presents us with a raft of new communications challenges and as cemeterians we need to be on the front foot.
+So, the modern world presents us with a raft of new communications challenges, and as deathcare providers, we need to be attuned to the nuances.

-To help you with how you go to market, we created a handy guide for communicating with Boomers, Gen X and Millennials that covers their communications preferences, motivations and more.
+To help, we’ve created a handy guide for communicating with Boomers, Gen X and Millennials that covers their communications preferences, motivations and more.
 It will help you transform your marketing!